datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Extend a list

-Next to changing elements a list, you sure want to be able to add elements to it, right?
+Next to changing elements in a list, you sure want to be able to add elements to it, right?
 You can use the `+` operator:

 ```
 x = ["a", "b", "c", "d"]